 1L Fellowship Program: The Latham & Watkins 1L Fellowship Program offers a unique summer employment opportunity for students who have just finished their first year of law school to gain valuable professional experience, mentoring and training early in their careers.
 We seek students who are committed to promoting inclusion and diversity in the legal profession and who also possess a long-term interest in practicing law in Chicago, Houston, New York or Washington DC.

 1L Fellows will spend the first five or six weeks of the summer in our Chicago, Houston, New York or Washington DC office (as applicable) and the remaining portion of the 10 weeks with one of our clients.
 1L Fellows will also be invited to attend our Diversity Leadership Academy and will be provided with other unique training and mentoring opportunities for the duration of their time in law school.
 Successful participants in the program will be invited to return to the firm, for a minimum of eight weeks, the following summer.
 Applications from interested first-year law students are due January 9, 2015.
-Online applications will be available on lw.com starting December 1, 2014.
+Details and online applications are available here.

 - Diversity Leadership Academy: The Latham & Watkins Diversity Leadership Academy, March 27 to 29, 2015 in San Francisco, brings together Latham attorneys from around the globe, our 1L Fellows and other talented first-year law students from across the United States with a specific focus on developing and empowering future leaders of the legal profession and creating community among our diverse lawyers, recruits and 1L guests.
 This training and development retreat will provide first-year law students with the information and skills needed to successfully navigate the law firm interview and hiring process, and transition from law student to practicing attorney.
 Participation is firm-sponsored and includes hotel, meals and travel.
 Applications from interested first-year law students are due January 9, 2015.
-Online applications will be available on lw.com starting December 1, 2014.
+Details and online applications are available here.

 - Latham & Watkins Law Preview Scholars Program: To help students get off to a good start during their first year of law school, the firm offers scholarships to select students from Georgetown University Law Center, Northwestern University Law School, New York University School of Law, Stanford Law School, and UC Davis School of Law to attend Law Preview’s week-long law school preparation courses.